 I also think it’s a good idea to keep your vitamin B12 levels up.
 As they say, God helps those that help themselves.

-I watch a lot of dramas produced in other countries: S. Korea, Spain, Sweden, Russia, etc. The S. Korean dramas often show nosebleeds when a character has been under stress.
-Sometimes the character isn’t aware of the effect on their health, and a friend will point to the recurring nosebleeds.
+I watch a lot of dramas from other countries: S. Korea, Spain, Sweden, Russia, etc. The S. Korean dramas often show nosebleeds when a character is under stress.
+Sometimes the character isn’t aware of the effect on their health, and a friend will point ot the recurring nosebleeds.